Mohammadk202/Python-2048-Game/README.md

 pip install pygame
 ```

-Clone this repository to your local machine and navigate to the directory containing the script.
+Clone this repository to your local machine and navigate to the directory containing the script file(`.json`).

 ## Usage

-Run the script using Python:
+Run the game using Python:

 ```
 python 2048.py